 This course focuses on the mechanical, electrical, and control aspects of robotic design.
 Students will build six robots throughout the year to complete in various challenges aligned with the lesson material.
-The curriculum is aligned with what students are learning as freshman in Algebra II and Physics.
-Units include: Math and Machines, Gears and Motions, Statics and Mechanics, Electricity and Electronics, Energy and Control, and Sensors and Logic.
+Students will be introduced to the fundamentals of engineering, mechanical engineering and electrical engineering.
+The curriculum is aligned with what students are learning as freshman in Algebra.
+Students will compete against other teams in VEXIQ/VEX 5 and SkillsUSA while working on certification in RECF Robotics I.